d2l-ai/d2l-en/chapter_introduction/index.md

 to tell the relative position
 between two cropped regions
-of the same image :cite:`Doersch.Gupta.Efros.2015`, two predict an occluded part of an image based on the remaining portions of the image, or to predict whether two examples are perturbed versions of the same underlying image.
+of the same image :cite:`Doersch.Gupta.Efros.2015`, to predict an occluded part of an image based on the remaining portions of the image, or to predict whether two examples are perturbed versions of the same underlying image.